 As the area of HIA also attracts significant media attention, it is likely that there would also be significant reputational damage and embarrassment to the Interim Advocate and, more widely, to TEO and Ministers if this important support role was not in place.

-The Head of the Civil Service has identified HIA implementation as a key priority, as a matter of public record.
+he Head of the Civil Service has identified HIA implementation as a key priority, as a matter of public record.

 Signed: 30 January 2020